 Many travelers recommend a boat trip in the Alto Douro.
 Many recommend the boats of Pipadouro, although the web site is in Portuguese.
 Viator offers a day trip to the Alto Douro from Porto (book direct).

 The origins of Port wine are intermingled with the British, of course, and Elaine Lemm, the About.com Guide to British Food, has some history and information on Port styles and food pairings: Port Wine

 If you can afford it, the consensus choice for completing your port wine experience is a stay at The Yeatman.
 It's a spa hotel that partners with many quality Portuguese wines.
 Each of its 82 rooms has a view of Porto.
-There are themed packages combing food, wine, spa treatments and more.
-This being Portugal, prices might suprise you--in a good way.
+There are themed packages combine food, wine, spa treatments and more.
+This being Portugal, prices might surprise you--in a good way.

 Visitors who wish to stay a while might be better off in a vacation rental like the highly rated River Place Apartments in Porto or other Vila Nova de Gaia vacation rentals (book direct).

 Besides the wonderful view you can get from the Dom Luis Bridge when you reach the Vila Nova de Gaia side of the bridge, just uphill you'll see the Monastery Serra do Pilar, a 17th-century former Augustinian monastery known for its circular form.
 It is a UNESCO World Heritage Site that took 72 years to complete on account of a shortage of funds.
 In front of the church, there are impressive views of Oporto and the river Douro.